EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `zw4`
 - **Difficulty**: `easy`
-- **Marketing**: In this stage, you will extend your `GEOHASH` implementation to support multiple members in a single command.
+- **Summary**: In this stage, you will extend your `GEOHASH` implementation to support multiple members in a single command.

 In this stage, you will enhance your `GEOHASH` implementation to support retrieving geohashes for multiple members in a single command.